ngonalex/custom-compiler/backend/README.md

 If the number of arguments supplied into a function call != to the number of arguments a function call expects, we throw an error.
 This is done by counting the number of arguments for a function call and storing it in a map of function_name -> # of arguments.
 Then when we see a function call anywhere in the program we consult the map if the number of arguments provided in the function call is equal to the number of arguments that the map tells us.

 4) Redefining Functions
 Using the map we created as described in number 3) when we're creating the function definitions for Codegen, we check if the function already exists in the map as our language has no notion of overloading functions.
-The AAST notes that function names should be unique, but it's not enforced in anyway, so this is our way of doing it.
+The AST notes that function names should be unique, but it's not enforced in anyway, so this is our way of doing it.

 5) Undeclared Functions
 If the function name that is being referred to in a function call does not exist in our map we throw an error.